 .

 Magazines such as Sports Illustrated, GQ, Redbook, and Better Home and Garden.
 The magazines listed are just a few I feel will work.
 The ad will involve an older model Cadillac, pictured only will be the grill in black and white.
-Also a magazine insert will be in the centerof the ad.· Who will be involved in the promotion?
+Also a magazine insert will be in the centerof the ad.

 Also the Cadillac dealerships will be involved as well, they will be the ones hosting the event of the VIP Cadillac Test Drive event, with food and giveaways.